0422 428 584

 Legal advisors across the country are telling clients that alignment with these standards will increasingly differentiate winning proposals from unsuccessful ones.

-The AI Safety Institute isn’t just another bureaucratic body.
-It carries a mandate to test frontier models, assess risks, and coordinate with international counterparts.
+The AI Safety Institute carries a mandate to test frontier models, assess risks, and coordinate with international counterparts through the International Network of AI Safety Institutes (Australia signed up in May 2024).
 When the AISI designates something as high-risk, that assessment will flow through corporate risk registers, insurance requirements, and procurement criteria across both public and private sectors.

 The Infrastructure Constraint